Joran van der Sloot: 2008 Dutch television sting operations

-On 11 January 2008, after being challenged on the Dutch late-night talk show Pauw & Witteman by crime reporter Peter de Vries, Van der Sloot threw a glass of red wine into de Vries' face.
-On 3 February, an undercover video made by de Vries aired on Dutch television, purporting to show Van der Sloot smoking marijuana and admitting to being present during Holloway's death.
+On January 11, 2008, after being challenged on the Dutch late-night talk show Pauw & Witteman by crime reporter Peter de Vries, Van der Sloot threw a glass of red wine in De Vries's face.
+On February 3, an undercover video made by De Vries aired on Dutch television, purporting to show Van der Sloot smoking marijuana and admitting to being present during Holloway's death.
 The show was watched by 7 million viewers in the Netherlands and was the most popular non-sports program in Dutch television history.

-Patrick van der Eem, working undercover for De Vries, had befriended Van der Sloot, who was unaware that he was being taped when he said that Holloway had suffered some kind of seizure while having sex on the beach.
-After failing to revive her, Van der Sloot said that he summoned a friend named Daury.
+Patrick van der Eem, working undercover for De Vries, had befriended Van der Sloot, who was unaware that he was being taped when he said that Holloway had suffered some kind of seizure while having sex with him on the beach.
+After failing to revive her, Van der Sloot said that he summoned a friend named "Daury".
 The two men neither phoned for medical help nor checked Holloway to determine if she might still be alive.
-Then, according to Van der Sloot, Daury volunteered to load her on a boat, and he dumped Holloway's body into the sea.
-The prosecutor in Aruba determined the video was admissible, but the evidence was deemed "insufficient" to warrant anyone's arrest.
-Although the taped confession appeared damning, Van der Sloot argued that he was lying to impress Van der Eem, who he believed was a drug dealer.
+"Daury", according to Van der Sloot, volunteered to load her onto a boat; he then dumped Holloway's body into the sea.
+The prosecutor in Aruba determined the video was admissible, but the evidence was deemed "insufficient" to warrant any arrests.
+Although the taped confession appeared damning, Van der Sloot maintained that he had been lying to Van der Eem in order to impress him, believing his new acquaintance to be a drug dealer.

-On 22 September 2008, in New York City, de Vries accepted an International Emmy Award in Current Affairs for his coverage while accompanied by Beth Holloway.
-Under pressure of the attention from the program, Van der Sloot voluntarily checked into a psychiatric clinic before departing for Thailand.
-He moved to Muang Ake, a suburb of Bangkok, to study business at Rangsit University, but dropped out and bought Sawadee Cup, a restaurant next to the campus that served sandwiches and pizza.
+On September 22, 2008, in New York City, De Vries, accompanied by Beth Holloway, accepted an International Emmy Award in Current Affairs for his coverage of Natalee Holloway's disappearance.
+Under pressure generated by the Pauw & Witteman program, Van der Sloot voluntarily checked into a psychiatric clinic, before departing the Netherlands for Thailand.
+He moved to Muang Ake, a suburb of Bangkok, intending to study business at Rangsit University, but dropped out and bought Sawadee Cup, a restaurant next to the campus that served sandwiches and pizza.